haacked/haacked.com/_posts/2014-04-16-csproj-merge-conflicts.markdown

 </Project>
 ```

+Obviously, in some idyllic parallel universe, git would merge the full `CCC` element after the `BBB` element without fudging it up and without bothering us with these pesky merge conflicts.
+We don't live in that universe, but maybe ours could become more like that one.
+I hear it's cool over there.

 ## What's this gotta do with Visual Studio?

 I recently asked folks on Twitter to vote up this User Voice issue asking the Visual Studio team to [support file patterns in project files](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/4512873-vs-ide-should-support-file-patterns-in-project-fil).
 Wildcards in .csproj files are already supported by MSBuild, but Visual Studio doesn't deal with them very well.

 One of the big reasons to do this is to ease the pain of merge conflicts.
+If I could wild-card a directory, I wouldn't need to add an entry to `*.csproj` every time I add afile.

 Another way would be to write a proper XML merge driver for Git, but that's quite a challenge as my co-worker [Markus Olsson](https://twitter.com/niik) can attest to.
 If it were easy, or even moderately hard, it would have been done already.
 Though I wonder if we limited it to common `.csproj` issues could we write one that isn't perfect but good enough to handle common merge conflicts?
 Perhaps.

 Even if we did this, the merge driver only solves the problem for one version control system, though arguably the only one that really matters. :trollface:

 It's been suggested that if Visual Studio sorted its elements first, that would help mitigate the problem.
 But that's not the case as the example I presented demonstrates.
 Every element remained sorted throughout my example.